pzivich/Delicatessen/docs/Built-in Equations.rst

 is the mean under the second, and :math:`\beta` is the parameters for the regression model used to predict the outcomes.

-To load the estimating equations,
+To load the pre-built g-computation estimating equations,

 .. code::